 Here is a list of common errors to avoid while preparing frozen burgers

-All that is required for a juicy burger is a simple salt and pepper rub.
-There are plenty additional delectable condiments and spices with which you may experiment to produce a really unique and delectable burger.
+A simple salt and pepper rub is required for a juicy burger.
+There are plenty of additional condiments and spices with which you may experiment to produce a unique and delectable burger.

 Cramming too many patties